Soup-Byte07/Soup-Byte07/README.md

 ## Studying

-Right now I'm studing Java, it seems cool
+Right now I'm studying Java, it seems cool

 ## Wanna talk to this freak?
 📧 You can reach me here soupbyte30@gmail.com